Marie Naylor

-Marie Naylor (1856 – 1940) was a British artist and militant suffragette.
+Marie Naylor (1856–1940) was a British artist and militant suffragette.

 Life

-Naylor was born in London in 1856.
-She studied art and had a self portrait exhibited at the Royal Academy in 1890, which was commented on by the Illustrated London News.
-She studied in Paris and exhibited in various exhibitions and she had a one-woman exhibition at Galerie Dosbourg in 1898 before returning to the UK where she took an interest in women's suffrage.
+Naylor was born in London, England, in 1856.
+She studied art and had a self portrait exhibited at the Royal Academy in 1890, which was commented on by the Illustrated London News..
+In all, she exhibited six times at Royal Academy exhibitions, between the years 1886 and 1900.
+During this time she also studied in Paris, where she exhibited in various exhibitions, including a one-woman exhibition at Galerie Dosbourg in 1898 before returning to the UK where she took an interest in women's suffrage.

 In 1907, she joined the Women's Social and Political Union (WSPU), after previously belonging to the non-militant women's suffrage societies the National Union of Suffrage Societies and the Central Society for Women's Suffrage.
 Emily Blathwayt described her as "one of their (WSPU) best London speakers."

-In February 1908, Naylor was one of several suffragette including Vera Wentworth and the sisters Georgiana Brackenbury and Marie Brackenbury who were arrested for the Pantechnicon Raid.
+In February 1908, Naylor was one of several suffragettes, including Vera Wentworth and the sisters Georgiana Brackenbury and Marie Brackenbury, who were arrested for the Pantechnicon Raid.
 This WSPU stunt was to drop off a large group of women from a removal van (a pantechnicon) so they could storm the House of Commons.